 The number of reported assaults in the capital's female prisons fell marginally from 399 incidents in 2007 to 346 in 2011.

 Mr Khan said: "The figures that the BBC has uncovered are showing an increase by a third in the numbers of assault over the last four years.

 "My fear is it's the tip of an iceberg, my fear is there are many, many more assaults taking place but they're not being reported and that's not good for anybody."

 Figures from the MoJ show a fall in the number of prison officers in London's prisons from 3,250 in 2010 to 3,057 in August 2012.

 Frances Crook, chief executive of the Howard League for Penal Reform, said a reduction in the number of prison officers was putting prisoners and staff at risk.

-She said: "There will be more deaths, there will be more violence and of course the public will suffer the consequences when people are released from prisons that are failing so badly and are such violent places.'Banged up'
+She said: "There will be more deaths, there will be more violence and of course the public will suffer the consequences when people are released from prisons that are failing so badly and are such violent places.